Catenin beta-1: Wnt signaling and the regulation of destruction

 In resting cells, axin molecules oligomerize with each other through their C-terminal DIX domains, which have two binding interfaces.
 Thus they can build linear oligomers or even polymers inside the cytoplasm of cells.
 DIX domains are unique: the only other proteins known to have a DIX domain are Dishevelled and DIXDC1.
 (The single Dsh protein of Drosophila corresponds to three paralogous genes, Dvl1, Dvl2 and Dvl3 in mammals.)
 Dsh associates with the cytoplasmic regions of Frizzled receptors with its PDZ and DEP domains.
 When a Wnt molecule binds to Frizzled, it induces a poorly known cascade of events, that result in the exposure of dishevelled's DIX domain and the creation of a perfect binding site for axin.
 Axin is then titrated away from its oligomeric assemblies – the β-catenin destruction complex – by Dsh.
 Once bound to the receptor complex, axin will be rendered incompetent for β-catenin binding and GSK3 activity.
 Importantly, the cytoplasmic segments of the Frizzled-associated LRP5 and LRP6 proteins contain GSK3 pseudo-substrate sequences (Pro-Pro-Pro-Ser-Pro-x-Ser), appropriately "primed" (pre-phosphorylated) by CKI, as if it were a true substrate of GSK3.
 These false target sites greatly inhibit GSK3 activity in a competitive manner.
 This way receptor-bound axin will abolish mediating the phosphorylation of β-catenin.
-Since beta-catenin is no longer marked for destruction, but continues to be produced, its concentration will increase.
+Since β-catenin is no longer marked for destruction, but continues to be produced, its concentration will increase.
 Once β-catenin levels rise high enough to saturate all binding sites in the cytoplasm, it will also translocate into the nucleus.
 Upon engaging the transcription factors LEF1, TCF1, TCF2 or TCF3, β-catenin forces them to disengage their previous partners: Groucho proteins.
-Unlike Groucho, that recruit transcriptional repressors (e.g. histone-lysine methyltransferases), beta-catenin will bind transcriptional activators, switching on target genes.
+Unlike Groucho, that recruit transcriptional repressors (e.g. histone-lysine methyltransferases), β-catenin will bind transcriptional activators, switching on target genes.